Valks-Games/Unity-LLAPI-Transport-Layer-Sandbox-2018-Deprecated/README.md

 ### Want to help contribute?

 #### Scripting
+If you want to integrate github and unity together, there's this you could try out. https://unity.github.com

 Learn more about Unity's Low Level API (LLAPI) Network with this [youtube tutorial](https://www.youtube.com/watch?v=qGkkaNkq8co).

 Take a look at the projects issues.